levinismynameirl/QuickBot-Installer/README.md

 - Installs QuickBot via pipx
 - Sets up the `quick` command globally

+  (if you get permissions errors then reopen the terminal with admin privileges)

 ✨ **No GitHub download, no cd, no chmod - just one command.**

 ### Alternative: Download and Run